plan-net/core4/docs/source/api.rst

 :meth:`.qual_name <core4.base.main.CoreBase.qual_name>` of the resource.

-To access the :class:`.QueueHandler` resource located at ``core4.api.v1.request.queue.state.QueueHandler`` the user must have a role with permission ``api://core4.api.v1.request.queue.state.QueueHandler``.
+To access the :class:`.QueueHandler` resource located at ``core4.api.v1.request.queue.state.QueueHandler`` the user must for example have a role with permission ``api://core4.api.v1.request.queue.state.QueueHandler``.
 Please note that the permission string represents a pattern.
 Therefore the permission ``api://core4.api.v1.request.queue`` grants access to all handlers located below this :meth:`.qual_name <core4.base.main.CoreBase.qual_name>` including the :class:`.QueueHandler`.